choiseoyoon0330/Traffic-Flow-Prediction/README.md

 # QI-14th-Program
-14th Qualcomm Institute AI Research-focused Project - Winter 2025
+This is the repository for Group 1 of the 14th Qualcomm Institute AI Research-focused Project - Winter 2025.

 ## Overview
 Prediction of Highway Traffic Flow Based on Artificial Intelligence Algorithms Using California Traffic Data